marketplacer/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Report an issue to help us improve
+about: Support to report on a bug, raised by a client, or internal staff memeber.
 title: ''
 labels: Bug
 assignees: ''